 A high level of carbohydrates in your cat's food can lead to sudden spikes in blood sugar levels.
-These sudden spikes of blood sugar levels lead to an increase in the need for insulin which is harmful to cats with diabetes.
+These sudden spikes in blood sugar levels lead to an increase in the need for insulin which is harmful to cats with diabetes.
 In order to avoid this, feed your cat food that is low in carbohydrates and high in protein.
-It is important to note that the protein comes from meat products such as chicken, beef, and fish.
-If your cat happens to be overweight, put your cat on a diet in which 50 percent of the calories are contributed by protein sources, and 40 percent of the calories are contributed by carbohydrates.
+It is important to note that protein comes from meat products such as chicken, beef, and fish.
+If your cat happens to be overweight, put your cat on a diet in which 50 percent of the calories are contributed by protein sources, and carbohydrates contribute 40 percent of the calories.

 No dry foods

-If your cat is diabetic, it is best to stay away from foods that are based on white flour.
-Generally, white flour is not a preferred food for both humans and animals and it should be strictly avoided in case your cat is diabetic.
+If your cat is diabetic, it is best to avoid foods based on white flour.
+Generally, white flour is not a preferred food for humans and animals, and it should be strictly avoided if your cat is diabetic.
 Instead, feed your cat food that is based on whole grains or even no grains.
-This will keep your cat full and satisfied for a longer period and give it the energy that he or she needs.
+This will keep your cat full and satisfied for a longer period and give it the energy that it needs.
 While choosing food that is grain-free, remember to check the label to find out if grain substitutes like peas or potatoes are being used.
 If it contains any of these, avoid giving them to your cat.

 Will My Diabetic Cat Need Prescription Cat Food?

 Was your cat recently diagnosed with diabetes?
 Even if you’re just delving into the best strategies for managing this disease, you’ve probably gotten a sense of the importance of your cat’s diet to managing feline diabetes.
 Find out what you’ll need to know about prescription cat food and tips for feeding your cat after this diagnosis.